 The INC5 teaching team are committed to providing an excellent student experience and to support students for success.
 As such, students who have a reasonable adjustment plan (RAP) are asked to inform the unit convenor at the commencement of the teaching period to allow staff to develop and implement appropriate supports for the student.
 Any student with a RAP is asked to contact firstname.lastname@example.org to discuss any reasonable adjustments that may be required for clinical placement.

 Students within 364JA Bachelor of Nursing must ensure that they meet the Inherent Requirements relevant to the profession of nursing – it is each students responsibility to read and understand these UC Nursing Inherent Requirements statements.
 For support in meeting the inherent requirements, please make a time with email@example.com and your course convenor BNConvenor@canberra.edu.au

-Practical workshops (intensive day) attendance is required to enable students to practice the ‘skilful doing' aspects of nursing practice.
+Practical workshop attendance is required to enable students to practice the ‘skilful doing' aspects of nursing practice.
 Practical workshops enable students to translate concepts and theoretical understanding into ‘real world' applications safely while practicing professional communication skills.
-Absence from practical workshops must be notified to the Unit Convener via email with documentary evidence provided for a make up workshop to be considered.
-Failure to attend practical workshops (as per above 5b) is grounds for an NC (fail grade) in this unit.
+Absence from practical workshops must be notified to the Unit Convener via email with documentary evidence provided.
+Failure to attend all of the scheduled practical workshops (as per above 5b) is grounds for an NC (fail grade) in this unit.

 Required IT skills

 Please note Section 4 B: materials required.
 You will require computer skills to access the internet upload to the Canvas university site submissions in various formats.

 Base level Microsoft Office skills and access to the online platform (Canvas).